 Coudé Tip Catheters

-If you are unable to pass a straight tip catheter, your doctor may prescribe a coudé tip catheter.
+If you cannot pass a straight tip catheter, your doctor may prescribe a coudé tip catheter.
 A coudé tip is available on all of the above-mentioned catheter types.
 It’s simply a different insertion tip than the standard straight tip.
 Coudé catheters are ideal for bypassing blockages, urethral strictures, or obstructions caused by an enlarged prostate.

 How Do I Find Out Which Catheter is Right for Me?